CandlePlatforms/devdocs/docs/validate/glossary.md

 ## Validator

-The validator role stakes the MATIC tokens and is running both the [Heimdall](/docs/validate/glossary#heimdall) node and the [Bor](/docs/validate/glossary#bor) node to commit the network checkpoints to the Ethereum mainnet and to produce blocks on the network.
+The validator role stakes the CNDL tokens and is running both the [Heimdall](/docs/validate/glossary#heimdall) node and the [Bor](/docs/validate/glossary#bor) node to commit the network checkpoints to the Ethereum mainnet and to produce blocks on the network.

 A validator node is only open to its [sentry](/docs/validate/glossary#sentry) node and closed to the rest of the network.